Fed's Powell: "Not far" from confidence needed to cut rates | Business

 Federal Reserve Chair Jerome Powell said on Thursday the U.S. central bank was "not far" from gaining the confidence it needs in falling inflation to begin cutting interest rates.

-"I think we are in the right place," Powell said in a hearing before the Senate Banking Committee.
-"We are waiting to become more confident that inflation is moving sustainably to 2%.
-When we do get that confidence, and we're not far from it, it will be appropriate to begin to dial back the level of restriction so that we don't drive the economy into recession."
-Powell earlier in the hearing told U.S. lawmakers the central bank was "well aware" of the risks its tough monetary policy posed to workers, but said rate cuts would still depend on the economy evolving as the Fed expects, with continued lower inflation.
+"I think we are in the right place," Powell said of the current stance of monetary policy in a hearing before the Senate Banking Committee.
+"We are waiting to become more confident that inflation is moving sustainably down to 2%.
+When we do get that confidence, and we’re not far from it, it will be appropriate to begin to dial back the level of restriction so that we don’t drive the economy into recession.”
+The comment showed Powell's faith that recent higher-than-expected inflation readings and other strong economic data won't interrupt the ongoing decline in price pressures that took root last year.

+The Fed chair has been reluctant to declare the inflation battle finished, and cautioned in testimony to the Senate panel, as he did Wednesday before the House Financial Services Committee, that further progress back to the Fed's 2% target was not assured

+.
+The most recent data showed headline inflation, as measured by the Fed's preferred Personal Consumption Expenditures price index, at 2.4%, with a related measure of underlying inflation at a slightly higher 2.8%.

+The central bank next meets on March 19-20, and will issue a new policy statement as well as updated rate and economic projections that should shed more light on policymakers' expectations for the year.
+Powell's appearance before the Senate committee and a House panel on Wednesday, as is often the case in the twice-yearly round of hearings, was dominated less by monetary policy and more with an ongoing debate about Fed bank regulatory proposals, as well as a host of other issues, including housing policy and whether the Fed would issue a central bank digital currency.

-Powell was pressed by the panel's chair, Ohio Democrat Sherrod Brown, on why the Fed was not quicker to cut rates "to prevent workers from losing their jobs."
+But Powell's update on monetary policy kept intact the sense that the central bank is nearing the point where the current policy rate of interest, held at a more than 20-year high since July in a range between 5.25% and 5.5%, will be lowered in the months ahead.
+Pressed at the start of the hearing by the panel's chair, Ohio Democrat Sherrod Brown, on why the Fed was not quicker to cut rates "to prevent workers from losing their jobs," Powell said that was a top-of-mind concern, while nodding also to the economy's resilience.

 "We're well aware of that risk, of course, and very conscious of avoiding it," Powell said.
-"If what we expect and what we're seeing - continued strong growth, strong labor market...progress in bringing inflation down - if the economy evolves over that path, then we do think that the process of carefully removing restrictive...policy...can and will begin over the course of this year."
+"If what we expect and what we're seeing - continued strong growth, strong labor market and continuing progress in bringing inflation down - if that happens, if the economy evolves over that path, then we do think that the process of carefully removing the restrictive stance of policy can and will begin over the course of this year."

-Powell's appearance in the Senate follows a hearing before the House Financial Services Committee on Wednesday.
-At both sessions he said that while lowering inflation was "not assured," the Fed's baseline outlook is for price pressures to continue to ease and economic growth to continue.
-Investors currently expect an initial rate cut in June.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)